mareugeniam/reactnd-project-myreads-starter/README.md

     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
     └── index.js # It is used for DOM rendering only.
-    └── Library.js # Class that contain the Library structure.
+    └── Library.js # Class that contains the Library structure.
 A library consists of bookshelves with lists of books in each one.
 The library itself has a title and each bookshelf has a title too.
     └── ListBooks.js # Class that contains the structure to show a list of books as a grid and its logic.
     └── ListBookshelves.js # Class that contains the bookshelves structure.
 A ListBookshelves consist of a list of bookshelves.
 Each bookshelf consists of a title and a list of books.
+    └── NotFound.js # Class that represents every inexistent page.
+404 error class.
     └── SearchBooks.js # Class that contains the logic for the search page.
 ```